-Visual C++ console applications enable you to write, compile, and test C++ programs that have none of the baggage required for Windows programs.
+Visual C++ console applications enable you to write, compile, and test C++ programs that have none of the baggage required by Windows desktop applications.
 These programs are called console applications because you communicate with them through the keyboard and the screen in character mode, so they are essentially character-based, command-line programs.

-When you write console applications, it might seem as if you are being sidetracked from the main objective of programming applications for Windows, but when it comes to learning C++ it's by far the best way to proceed in my view.
-There's a lot of code in even a simple Windows program, and it's very important not to be distracted by the complexities of Windows when learning the ins and outs of the C++ language.
-In the early chapters of the book that are concerned with how C++ works, you'll spend time walking with a few lightweight console applications before you get to run with the heavyweight sacks of code in the world of Windows.
+In Chapters 2 through 10 you'll only be working with console applications.
+Writing console applications might seem to be side-tracking you from the main objective of programming Windows applications with a GUI.
+However, when it comes to learning C++, it's by far the best way to proceed in my view.
+There's a lot of code in even a simple Windows program, and it's very important not to be distracted by the complexities of Windows when learning the ins and outs of C++.
+In the early chapters of the book you'll be learning C++ with a few lightweight console applications, before you get to work with the heavyweight sacks of code that are implicit in the world of Windows.